bugsnag/bugsnag-js/test/react-native/TESTING.md

     ```
 1. To run all features, omit the final argument.
 1. Maze Runner also supports all options that Cucumber does.
 Run `bundle exec maze-runner --help` for full details.

+## CI test matrix

+End-to-end tests in CI run on both Android and iOS, for both old and new architecture (where supported), across a range of React Native versions.
+When a new version of React Native is released, the CI test matrix should be updated to test against the following React Native versions:

+- The latest 3 versions of React Native
+- Even versions of React Native going back to 0.72